YukkuriLaboratory/BlockHideAndSeek/README.en.md

 `/bhas settings <parameters>`  Changes various parameters of the game.*

-`/bhas reload` Reload Config changes.*
+`/bhas reload` Reload config changes.*

 `/bhas rules <target>`  Displays the game rules, and distributes the rulebook to the target if the argument is specified.*

-`/bhas team <seeker|hider>`  Joins the team specified in the argument.
-The command is only valid during voting period, so players who logged in during the period and could not click the team should use it!
+`/bhas team <seeker|hider>`  Joins the team specified in the argument.**

 *Operator privileges are required to execute the command, but the rules command could be ran by any players if without argument.

+** The command is only valid during voting period.
+The code is intended so that the players who logged in during the voting period could join the team without the comment display.

 ## Game progress

-<u>Voting period</u> The teaming will begin right after the game starts.
+<u>Voting Period:</u> The teaming will begin right after the game starts.
 The teams will be displayed on the chat, and
-Players can vote by clicking on the displayed team.
+players can vote by clicking on the displayed team.
 Players who didn't vote will be forced to enter spectator mode.

-<u>Preparation period</u> During the preparation period, the Hiders will have a chance to hide while the Seekers
+<u>Preparation Period:</u> During the preparation period, the Seekers will be blinded and locked into place
+so the Hiders will have a chance to hide.
-are blinded and locked into place.

-<u>Main game time</u> If the Seekers defeat all the Hiders within the game time, the Seeker team wins.
+<u>Main Game Period:</u> If the Seekers defeat all the Hiders within the time limit, the Seeker team wins.
-If any of the Hiders survive until the time runs out, the Hider team wins.
+If any of the Hiders survive until time runs out, the Hider team wins.
 The defeated Hiders will enter spectator mode for the rest of the game.

 ## License